News and Newsletters

 Pearl Dowe and Brinck Kerr Receive 2017 Rodney Higgins Faculty Paper Award

-Dr. Dowe and Dr. Kerr recieved the award from the National Conference of Black Political Scientists.
+Dr. Dowe and Dr. Kerr received the award from the National Conference of Black Political Scientists.
 Their paper, co-authored with Grace Kerr and Will Miller, entitled "What are the Determinants of Interethnic Competition for Principal Positions in Multiethnic U.S. School Districts?" explores the limitations of previous research on interethnic competition for public sector jobs.

-PLSC Honors Student Named Harry S. Truman Scholarship Finalist
+PLSC Honors Student Named Harry S. Truman Scholar

 While in law school, Alonso plans to work for the Equal Justice Initiative, and when she has completed her studies hopes to push for reform in the criminal justice system, and eventually run for office in the Arkansas House of Representatives.

 The University of Arkansas has produced 21 Truman scholars and, in 2002, was named a Truman Scholarship Honor Institution for student commitment to service and its record with the Truman Scholarship Program.